JonasRSV/Friday/mm/docs/pipelines/toExamples.md

 ### ASR to Word

-By using forced alignment we can great word datasets from ASR datasets.
+By using forced alignment we can create word datasets from ASR datasets.
 It involves quite a few steps but here goes:

 Any dataset that can be force-aligned using the [montreal forced aligner](https://montreal-forced-aligner.readthedocs.io/en/latest/) is usable with ASR to Word, for example [librispeech](#librispeech).
 First we need to convert the dataset into the MFA